 Presently, social media influence our daily lives; images of celebrity moms who restored their bodies back to normal surrounded us.
 For many new moms, this will inevitably pressure them to return their bodies to form in the soonest time possible.

-Where many will engage in a lifestyle of regular exercise and diet, some women have begun to consider undergoing a tummy tuck procedure right after their Caesarean section.
+Where many will engage in a lifestyle of regular exercise and diet, some women have begun to consider undergoing a tummy tuck in Houston right after their Caesarean section.

 C-Tuck: What Is It?

 C-tuck is a term that refers to the combination of a Caesarean section and tummy tuck in one surgery.
 It entails delivering the infant first before removing the low-hanging extra pouch of skin while tightening the loose muscles in the abdominal area.
 For many mothers, C-tuck is an ideal option as it addresses post-pregnancy aesthetic problems immediately.
 It also involves only one recovery and healing despite undergoing two surgeries.

 But Is Undergoing a C-Tuck a Good Idea?

 While undergoing a C-tuck may seem like the perfect idea, as a plastic surgeon, I do NOT recommend having a tummy tuck immediately.
 Because your body has experienced many changes and endured a lot of stress from pregnancy to childbirth, you may not be in the best condition to undertake another major surgery.

 There are a number of reasons why plastic surgeons including myself advise against undergoing a tummy tuck right after a C-section: